soduco/space_time_lpp/README.md

 ## Installing

-Package currently only exist as development on github.
+Package currently exist as development on github.

 Install package from github:

 ``` r
 library(remotes)